If you find a bowl of soup one of the most soothing and comforting dishes ever invented, give this chicken egg soup a try! You’ll be hooked!

 - handful of chopped lovage (fresh tastes better)

 - salt and pepper to taste

 - tomato juice (optional)

-- Wash and clean chicken then put it in a large pot, covered with water, together with whole carrots and potatoes.
+- Wash and clean chicken then place it in a large soup pot, cover with water, then add whole carrots and potatoes.

-- Bring to boil, turn the stove on medium and continue boiling for a total of 25 minutes.
+- Bring to a boil, turn the heat on medium and continue boiling for a total of 25 minutes.

 - Make sure to regularly clean the foam that rises to the top during boiling.
 Add a small glass of cold water after each cleaning.
 I normally clean the foam twice.

 - When the chicken is boiled, remove from pot.